James-Livesey/org2-asm-quickstart/tutorial/00-hello.md

 Since there is no memory protection, an application can write to anywhere in RAM.
 (However, it can't write to ROM, as ROM is read-only.)
 This means that if there is an addressing-related bug in your code, your code may end up overwriting RAM and corrupting it.
 Remember that aside from datapacks, the Organiser II uses RAM as its primary place to store files, so ensure that all your files are backed up before attempting to run your own code.

 There may be times where your code causes the Organiser II to crash or get into an infinite loop, which means removing the battery.
 When you do this, you'll lose all the files stored in RAM.
 Even more reason to back up your files!
 Luckily, the emulator — which we'll be using here for development purposes — is much less risky to experiment with.

+It's worth familiarising yourself with the instruction set we'll be using.
+It's relatively simple as there aren't that many instructions.
+The [MC6801/03 Instruction Set Summary](https://cdn.hackaday.io/files/1776067598695104/MC6801-6803%20INSTRUCTION%20SET%20SUMMARY.pdf) is worth a read — it's not the same CPU as the HD6303 the Organiser II uses, but there is significant overlap in the instruction set.

 ## Let's get cracking
 Create a new file in this repository, and give it a name that ends with `.asm`.
 Visual Studio Code is recommended here, as this repository is set up to enable you to press <kbd>F5</kbd> to easily run your code in an emulator.